Learn how you can help and when it’s a good time to start

 The day may come when your parents can no longer handle their own financial responsibilities, and it might be hard for them to ask for help—even if they need it.
 But with a sensitive approach, you can work with your parents gradually and make the process as comfortable as possible.
-Here are some tips to help.
+Here are eight steps to taking on management of your parents’ finances.

 Keep your loved ones informed about what’s going on—especially siblings, both yours and your parents’.
 Relatives can be important sources of support, and open lines of communication can reduce the risk of misunderstandings.
 Managing your aging parents’ finances can be a lot of work, but you don’t necessarily have to do it all alone.